fingerprintjs/fingerprintjs-pro-android/README.md

 #### Get the visitor identifier

-Retrieve the visitor identifier using browser token.
-You can find your [browser token](https://dev.fingerprint.com/docs) in your [dashboard](https://dashboard.fingerprint.com/subscriptions/).
+Retrieve the visitor identifier using Public API key.
+You can find your [Public API key](https://dev.fingerprint.com/docs) in your [dashboard](https://dashboard.fingerprint.com/subscriptions/).

 ##### Kotlin example
 ```kotlin